Euro zone bond yields tread water as bank worries cool | Headlines

 "When everything is just calm and nothing is happening, I think people start to slowly but steadily reduce the odds of a calamity."
 Yields are still well below levels at the start of March, however, when the German 10-year stood at a more than 11-year high of 2.77%.

-Italy's 10-year yield was 2 bps lower at 4.119%.
+Italy's 10-year yield was flat at 4.13%.
 That narrowed the closely watched gap between Italian and German 10-year borrowing costs slightly to 182 bps.
 Inflation data for Spain and many German states is due out on Thursday, before the preliminary March reading for the euro zone on Friday.

 Economists expect euro zone inflation will have cooled to 7.1% year-on-year from 8.5% in February.
 But they think core inflation - which strips out volatile energy and food prices - will have hit a new record high of 5.7%.
-Germany's two-year yield, which is highly sensitive to European Central Bank interest rate expectations, was last up 1 bp to 2.593%.
+Germany's two-year yield, which is highly sensitive to European Central Bank interest rate expectations, was last up 3 bps at 2.61%.

 "As long as inflation is relatively elevated, then I think the implied risk remains that central banks have to move a little bit more," Schaffrik said.